massalabs/massa-standards/wallet/file-format.md

 ##### Authentication tag

-The authentication tag is appended to the end of the ciphertext.
+The authentication tag is appended to the end of the ciphered private key.

 The size of the authentication tag is 16 bytes (128 bits).